zsooltj/personal-website/README.md

 ---

-*Built with ❤️ and a lot of ☕ by Zsolt Apponyi*
+*Built with precision and passion by Zsolt Apponyi*